jackkongjr/cpyvenom/README.md

 * Yet another pentesting script

-* It convert a target file to transfer in base64 rows and generates convenient output
+* It converts a target file to transfer in base64 rows and generates convenient output

 ```